Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Simulations

 \subsection{Study Design}

 The study design is based on the following choices.

 For any given distribution, we generate $M = 10^4$ random samples of a specified length $n$.
-For each sample, we estimate $\mu$ and $\sigma$ of the distribution using the MLE, oQLS, and gQLS estimators.
+For each sample, we estimate $\mu$ and $\sigma$ of the distribution using the MLE, T, H, and gQLS estimators.
 The results are then presented using boxplots and few summarizing statistics.